Faculty Handbook - version 8/12

 • Charter of the UNC Faculty Assembly

-The University of North Carolina at Asheville originated as Buncombe County Junior College, founded in 1927 under the aegis of the Buncombe County school system.
+The University of North Carolina Asheville originated as Buncombe County Junior College, founded in 1927 under the aegis of the Buncombe County school system.
 It operated as a free public institution until 1930, when a financial crisis forced the county college to begin charging tuition.
 It changed its name to Biltmore Junior College and was controlled by the faculty until 1934, when a newly-established board of trustees secured a charter under the name of Biltmore College.
 In 1936 control passed to the Asheville City School Board, and the name was changed to Asheville-Biltmore College.
 It was by this name that the institution was known until 1969 when it became a member of The Consolidated University of North Carolina.

 In 1955, the General Assembly of North Carolina voted the first state appropriations for the support of Asheville-Biltmore College, and in 1957, under the provisions of the Community College Act, the college became the first institution to qualify as a state-supported community college.